SAP/openui5-docs/docs/Step_4_Filtering,_Sorting,_and_Counting_426ff31.md

-App now has a search field, the entries can be sorted, and you can see how many entities are loaded and how many more are available<a name="loio426ff318051a465191c861b51a74f00e__fig_bfg_dqb_mcb"/>
+<a name="loio426ff318051a465191c861b51a74f00e__fig_bfg_dqb_mcb"/>App now has a search field, the entries can be sorted, and you can see how many entities are loaded and how many more are available

  ![](loio3ac4fcc0ea714c7c9157b22cbca4db79_LowRes.png "App now has a search field, the entries can be sorted, and you can see how many entities
 					are loaded and how many more are available")